nassosstylianou/working_with_climate_data_nicar2022/README.md

     ## [111] "2020-03-16" "2020-04-16" "2020-05-16" "2020-06-16" "2020-07-16"
     ## [116] "2020-08-16" "2020-09-16" "2020-10-16" "2020-11-16" "2020-12-16"

-So you can see that the time-stampsfor the particular set of data is The “time-stamp” for this particular data set is the mid-point of the interval for each month of the year for 2011 to 2020.
+So you can see that the time-stamps for the particular set of data is The “time-stamp” for this particular data set is the mid-point of the interval for each month of the year for 2011 to 2020.
 There are other ways in which the “time” associated with a long-term mean is represented in climate stats, but essentially the code above shows us how to change